Roderic Teamer: Los Angeles Chargers

 Teamer signed with the Los Angeles Chargers as an undrafted free agent on April 27, 2019.
 He made his NFL debut on September 22, 2019 against the Houston Texans, starting at strong safety and making seven tackles.
 Teamer recorded his first career interception on October 20, 2019 in a 20-23 loss to the Tennessee Titans, picking off a pass thrown by Ryan Tannehill.

 In Week 8 against the Chicago Bears, Teamer recorded a team high 8 tackles and sacked quarterback Mitch Trubisky once in the 17–16 win.
 Teamer finished his rookie season with 40 tackles, one sack, two passes defended and one interception in seven games played (six starts).

 On July 13, 2020, Teamer was suspended for the first four games of the 2020 NFL season for violating the NFL's policy on substance abuse.
 He was waived on August 1, 2020.

 Indianapolis Colts

 On January 10, 2021, Teamer signed a reserve/futures contract with the Indianapolis Colts.
 He was waived on May 14, 2021.

 Las Vegas Raiders

 Teamer signed with the Las Vegas Raiders on June 3, 2021.
-He was placed on injured reserve on October 20, 2021.
-He was activated on November 20.
+He was placed on injured reserve on October 20.
+Teamer was activated on November 20.

-In Week 12 against the Dallas Cowboys Teamer was ejected by the game for a fight on the sideline with Kelvin Joseph.
+In Week 12 against the Dallas Cowboys, Teamer was ejected by the game for a fight on the sideline with Kelvin Joseph.
 Teamer finished his season playing in 10 games (two starts), recording 18 tackles.

-In 2022 Teamer appeared in all 17 games for the first time in his career, with three starts, and recording 35 tackles (23 solo).
+In 2022, Teamer appeared in all 17 games for the first time in his career, with three starts, and recording 35 tackles (23 solo).

 On March 15, 2023, Teamer re-signed with the Raiders.
+He was placed on injured reserve on October 18.
+He was activated on November 25.

+On November 25, 2023, Teamer was arrested for driving under the influence (DUI) and speeding.
+He was waived by the Raiders on November 27.

+New Orleans Saints

+On June 20, 2024, Teamer signed with the New Orleans Saints.
+He was released on August 27.
+Teamer was re-signed to the practice squad on October 22.
+On December 4, Teamer was suspended 3 games after violating the NFL's substance–abuse policy.
+He was released on December 21.